LLMs Encode Their Failures: Predicting Success from Pre-Generation Activations: Probe-Guided Routing

 \subsection{Results}

-\paragraph{Cascade and utility routing achieve strong cost-accuracy tradeoffs.} Figure~\ref{fig:routing_main} demonstrates probe-based routing on MATH.
-The cascade strategy (left) routes between Qwen2.5-Math-7B and GPT-OSS-20B-medium, substantially outperforming random allocation across the Pareto frontier.
-At threshold $\tau{=}0.6$, the cascade matches GPT-OSS-20B-medium's 91.2\% accuracy while reducing cost by 17\%.
-Utility-based routing (right) over five heterogeneous models achieves even stronger gains: matching GPT-OSS-20B-high's 92\% accuracy at \$15; a 70\% reduction from the \$28 cost of using GPT-OSS-20B-high exclusively.
-The full set of results is in the Appendix Section \ref{app:routing_strategy_results}.

-\paragraph{Routing adapts to benchmark difficulty characteristics.} Figure~\ref{fig:routing_generalization} shows generalization across benchmarks with different difficulty distributions.
-On AIME 2025 (left), where model accuracies range from 40\% to 93\%, utility routing matches the strongest model's performance at 37\% cost reduction (\$1.15 vs \$1.75).
-On GSM8K (right), where models achieve high accuracies (85–95\%), the router identifies the cost-optimal point: Math-7B's 94.5\% at \$0.34 makes expensive high-reasoning models unnecessary (GPT-OSS-20B-high: 94.4\% at \$2.4).
-This demonstrates cost-aware optimization—the router preferentially allocates to stronger models when accuracy varies widely, but selects efficient models when performance plateaus.
+\paragraph{Utility routing achieves strong cost-accuracy tradeoffs and adapts to benchmark difficulty.} Figure~\ref{fig:routing_generalization} shows that utility routing yields strong gains across benchmarks, achieving substantial cost reductions while maintaining accuracy.
+On MATH, the router matches GPT-OSS-20B-high's 92\% accuracy at a 70\% cost reduction.
+This behavior generalizes across benchmarks with different difficulty distributions.
+On AIME 2025, where model performance varies widely (40\%–93\%), the router matches the strongest model's performance at a 37\% cost reduction (\$1.15 vs \$1.75).
+In contrast, on GSM8K, where performance saturates across models (85\%–95\%), the router identifies the cost-optimal model, selecting Math-7B (94.5\% at \$0.34) over significantly more expensive high-reasoning models (GPT-OSS-20B-high: 94.4\% at \$2.4).
+These results demonstrate performance-aware allocation: routing preferentially uses stronger models when task difficulty varies, and shifts toward efficient models when accuracy plateaus.
+See Appendix~\ref{app:routing_strategy_results} for full results.